 Written by Alyssa Orcuilo & Jacqueline Slobin

 Under the current law, you are able to stay on your parent's health insurance until you are 26 years old.
-There are certain options that you can allow you to stay on your parent's plan such as coverage expansion.
+There are certain options that can allow you to stay on your parent's plan such as coverage expansion.

-How Long Can You Stay on Your Parent's Insurance?
+How Long Can You Stay On Your Parent's Insurance?

 According to the Affordable Care Act (or Obamacare), individuals can stay on their parent's health insurance plan until they're 26 even if they: